xsro/VSC-ASMtasks/readme.md

 [CN](readme.zh.md)

 VSCode's terminal is very powerful while the process of run assembly file of TASM/MASM is a little bit  tedious.
 So I write some tasks and scrips to simplify the process.[Getting Start](#getting-start).Runable in both windows and windows.
-May be also support OSX
+May be also support OSX.[release](https://gitee.com/chenliucx/CLTASM/releases)

 ## :sweat_smile:Main Features